reedsy/challenges/front-end.md

 - Implement styling rules that consider different screen sizes.

 **Notes:**
+1. This answer aims to evaluate the ability to replicate a given mockup, as close as possible, without any given details or measurements, it's intended;
+2. Avoid changing the template; your answer should only style the given HTML;
-- The footer should stick to the bottom when scrolling;
+3. The footer should stick to the bottom when scrolling;
-- You can, and should, use a CSS pre-processor, such as SASS or LESS;
+4. You should use a CSS pre-processor, such as SASS or LESS.
-- Avoid changing the template, your answer should only style the given HTML.

 ## 4. SPA